spendnetwork/Project_Cascade/README.md

 ```
 python run.py --pub_raw_name 'public_data_sample.csv'
 ```
-Or rename the sample file to public_data.csv, which is the default name used when calling
+Or rename the sample file to public_data.csv, which is the default name used when calling. _If no public datafile is found, the user will be prompted with the option to download it from the remote database._
 ```
 python run.py
 ```